 To flash a system image, your device will need to be unlocked.
 Nexus devices allow you to unlock their bootloader with a single command.
 If you’ve already unlocked your device to root it or install a custom ROM, you can skip this part.
 If you haven’t yet, you should be warned the unlocking your device will wipe its data, as if you had performed a factory reset.

 You can unlock your boot loader in several different ways.
-For an easy method, you can use the Nexus Root Toolkit, which will walk you through the process.
+The official method is through a simple teriminal command, but for an even easier method, you can use the Nexus Root Toolkit, which will walk you through the process.

-Download the file to your computer and use a file-extraction program, like the free 7-Zip, to extract its contents to their own folder.
+Download the file to your computer and use a file-extraction program, like the free 7-Zip, to extract its contents to your ADB folder.

 Flashing the system image in the normal way will wipe your device, essentially performing a factory reset.
 You can try to update without wiping your device, although you may encounter problems.
 However, this process should work fine when going from one Android version to the next version.